ebanalyse/senda/README.md

 [{'label': 'positiv', 'score': 0.7678486704826355}]
 ```

-The model can most certainly be improved, and we encourage all NLP-enthusiasts to try to train a better model - you can use the `senda` package to do this.
+The model can most certainly be improved, and we encourage all NLP-enthusiasts to try and train a better model - you can use the `senda` package to do this.

 ## `senda` scope